The Upright Swing

 All pictures were taken at Ocean Trails Golf Club, which is now Trump National Golf Club Los Angeles, in Rancho Palos Verdes, California.

-The most common thing beginners do when they try to hit a golf ball for the first time is lift the club up high into the air with the arms and then pull steeply back down to the ground and across the body.
+The most common thing beginners do when they try to hit a golf ball for the first time is lift the club up high into the air with the arms and then pull steeply back down to the ground.
 The typical result of this type of swinging motion is a slice, and since most golfers refine this steep arm swing over time it is no wonder most golfers slice.

 When the arms swing forward in this steep swing plane, the body tends to slide sideways and the arms pull across the body toward the target.
 This causes the clubhead to drag through the impact area with an open clubface.
 Surprisingly, a hook is also the result of this dragging tendency, but it's an over correction—closing the club too much or too early in an effort to avoid hitting the ball right (for right handers).